Ridhwana/rails/guides/source/caching_with_rails.md

 ### SQL Caching

-Query caching is a Rails feature that caches the result set returned by each query.
-If Rails encounters the same query again for that request, it will use the cached result set as opposed to running the query against the database again.
+Query caching is an Active Record feature that caches the result set returned by each query.
+If the same query runs again during the same request or execution context, Active Record can reuse the stored result instead of asking the database again.

 For example: